-THE ART FIVE with Artist, Christopher Pearson
+THE ART FIVE, Issue 3, with Artist, Christopher Pearson

 CP: Working as a multi-disciplinary artist, I would definitely say that my prints are very closely related to my sculptures, and vice versa, and that they do inform one another all the time.
 In the past, I have produced series of etchings and screenprints which are in direct response to various sculptures I was making at the time, where I sought to translate the actions and gestures used in my sculptural practice into printmaking.
 Equally, I have also produced printed works which have later become sculptures.
 Some of my more recent sculptures, such as those in my ‘Procession’ series, can be seen as ‘expanded paintings’ as they use liquid colour which sets on or into fabric, but in a three-dimensional way and without the formal restriction of working within a rectangular plane, resulting in various open-ended and anthropomorphic interpretations.
 In Procession, I sought to stage an active interplay between fluid/changeable and frozen/fixed materials, and I view printmaking in much the same way: pushing the boundaries of what I can achieve through print processes by incorporating experimental layers of chine-collé into my prints, and by embossing into the paper rather than solely printing onto it.
 This, in turn, highlights the sculptural qualities of the fabric of paper, for example, in my Metallic Gestures series, where a mirror-like surface is used which adds a further performative relationship to the work: between the viewer and their reflection.
 An additional parallel between my sculptures and prints can be drawn from the fact that both tend to be the product of a simple act of transformation, or the event of putting together two materials which results in a performance of these constituent parts acting upon one another in continuum.
 I see this process to be almost photographic in the way that it captures and freezes one particular moment in time within my work.
 Moreover, printmaking and sculpture, in my practice, have always been and continue to be simultaneous lines of enquiry that lie parallel to one another and continuously feed into the way my artwork develops, and I do not view either discipline as secondary to the other.